xrosecky/differ/docs/introduction.rst

    or ``jpylyzerMetadataExtractor.xml``
    or ``kakaduMetadataExtractor.xml``

-   A xml tag ``supportedFileExtensions`` holds an information what file name extensions given metadata extractor recognizes.
+   The xml tag ``supportedFileExtensions`` holds information about which file name extensions the given metadata extractor recognizes.

 .. important::

-   A user must call ``mvn package`` in a directory ``differ-cmdline`` everytime he or she changes xml files.
+   Users must call ``mvn package`` in the directory ``differ-cmdline`` everytime he or she changes xml files.

 Format